azuenko/kayak/README.md

 Kayak is a core library for a decentralized system -- it provides ordering and synchronization facilities in the presence of Byzantine faults.
 The design of the library gets its inspiration from [SMaRt-BFT](https://github.com/bft-smart/library) and [coreos/raft](https://github.com/coreos/etcd/tree/master/raft).

-Similar to Raft, Kayak is a lightweigt library.
+Similar to Raft, Kayak is a lightweight library.
 It does not include auxiliary services, such as networking or persistent storage.
 To run the library, the developer has to supply an implementation of network (authenticated perfect links), storage and timer.

 ### Status